Fast Citation Generator

 How accurate are the generated citations?

 The tool applies the core formatting rules for each style.
 However, edge cases — such as multiple authors, government documents, or translated works — may require manual adjustments.
-Always cross-reference with your institution's style guide or a resource like the Purdue OWL for complex source types before submitting academic work.
+Always cross-reference with your institution's style guide or the Purdue OWL before submitting academic work.